general-galactic/capacitor-esp-idf-provisioning/README.md

 searchESPDevices(options: { devicePrefix: string; transport: ESPTransport; security: ESPSecurity; }) => Promise<{ devices?: ESPDevice[]; }>
 ```

+Perform a scan for devices with the given devicePrefix

 | Param         | Type                                                                                                                                          |
 | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |
 | **`options`** | <code>{ devicePrefix: string; transport: <a href="#esptransport">ESPTransport</a>; security: <a href="#espsecurity">ESPSecurity</a>; }</code> |